Why paperless onboarding?

-Compliance in Review
+Compliance in review

-Not to bring about nightmares of an audit, but if you can’t confidently say you have the right forms from the right employees and deadlines for each are being met, then you might actually one day be speaking with an auditor.
+Not to bring about nightmares of a compliance audit, but if you can’t confidently say you have the right forms from the right employees and deadlines for each are being met, then you may one day be speaking with an auditor.
 Don’t sweat it.
 Paperless systems make staying current on onboarding processes not only easy, but less worrisome.
-Digital software allows you to build workflows with automated reminders that reach out to employees when deadlines are nearing.
+Digital onboarding software allows you to build workflows with automated reminders that reach out to employees when deadlines are nearing.

-Experts are Backing You
+Experts are backing you

-A great employee onboarding process will not only keep your files updated, it will come backed by experts who understand and perform due diligence so you don’t have to.
+A great employee onboarding process not only keeps your files updated, it’s also backed by experts who understand and perform due diligence so you don’t have to.
 With these experts, compliance is constantly in review.
 Click Boarding, for example, partners with an international law firm specializing in human resource consulting to ensure no client ever finds themselves in an employment predicament.

 In addition to a team of legal experts, our digital onboarding tool comes with specialists to assist in planning and implementing effective employee onboarding programs.
-With this service, new hires will experience onboarding that is compliant and beneficial, since companies with standard onboarding processes create 54% greater new hire productivity.
+With this service, new hires will experience digital onboarding that’s compliant and beneficial, since companies with standard onboarding processes create 54% greater new hire productivity.
 This may not be a feature all programs will have, so be sure you explore before committing to a tool.